ancantu/SCICLD2019/docs/reproducibility_containers/reproducibility_containers_01.md

      * [Docker Hub](https://hub.docker.com/)
 3. Execute container

-While singularity recipes will always work as expected with singularity, you will get more mileage and a larger community utilizing Docker infrastructure.
+While singularity recipes will always work as expected with singularity, you will get more mileage and access to a larger community utilizing Docker infrastructure.

 ## Development Environment